Lead Forensics vs Leadfeeder

 All three platforms integrate with major CRMs, but the implementations reflect their different scopes.

 Lead Forensics offers two tiers of integration.
 The Essential plan provides basic integrations via Zapier for 50+ platforms.
-The Automate plan provides native integrations with Salesforce, HubSpot, Microsoft Dynamics, Pipedrive, and Zoho, featuring two-way "fuzzy matching" that finds existing CRM records even when company names don't match exactly.
+The Automate plan provides native integrations with Salesforce, HubSpot, Microsoft Dynamics, Pipedrive, and Zoho, featuring two-way "fuzzy matching" that finds existing CRM records even when company names do not match exactly.

 The system supports separate workflows for new and existing businesses, with behavioral filters combining firmographics and page-visit data to route leads appropriately.